 Fiber is an indigestible carbohydrate.
 We recommend eating it for many reasons.
 It is also present in many foods.
 Read through this article to find out the recommended amounts and food sources of fiber.
-And know why you should eat them too!
+And know what does fiber do to your body and why you should eat them too!

 Fiber is an important type of carbohydrate.
 However, unlike most carbohydrates, fiber is not broken down into sugar molecules.
 Instead, it passes through the gastrointestinal tract without being digested.
 Soluble fiber refers to those that dissolve in water.
+What does fiber do to your body?
 It can help lower glucose and blood cholesterol levels.
 Soluble fiber is found in food like oatmeal, nuts, apples, blueberries, and beans.
 On the other hand, insoluble fiber does not dissolve in water.
 This helps food move through the digestive tract.
 Insoluble fiber is found in whole wheat pasta, bread flour, brown rice, legumes, and vegetables like carrots and cucumbers.

 Disease Risk Reduction